 A few words about software asset management tools

-SAM tools are of crucial importance in companies if they have an extensive software stock and have to keep an overview of all applications provided.
-These tools specialize in inventory and licensing and represent an indispensable instrument for reducing the costs for software licenses.
+SAM tools are crucial for businesses with extensive software inventories and the need to maintain an overview of all deployed applications.
+These tools specialize in inventory management and licensing, providing an indispensable tool for reducing software license costs.

 If you present your software providers the systems that you have set up to monitor your software provision, the impression arises that you have more control.
 However, SAM tools cannot offer you an immediate, uncomplicated and available overview of compliance gaps and additional expenses at any time.